robson-hennes/systatic.co/content/pages/index.md

 ---
-title: Simple, Modern and Flexible
+title: The Laravel Static Site Generator
 subheading: "We've build Systatic from the ground up to be as easy to get started with, work with the latest versions of PHP and flexible for whatever you want to do."
 view: home
 community: